-Lake Technical Center EMT students complete clinical time at Leesburg Regional Medical Center and Florida Hospital Waterman.
+Lake Technical College EMT students complete clinical time at Leesburg Regional Medical Center, Florida Hospital Waterman and South Lake Memorial.
 Field Internship time will be with Lake EMS, Rural Metro Sumter, Lake County Fire Rescue and Eustis Fire Rescue and with ride time on the ALS units under the direct supervision of a Lake Technical EMS instructor or approved preceptor.

 Students must be in proper attire.
-As stated in the Code of Student Conduct approved by the Lake Technical Center Board of Directors, students who attend Lake Technical Center shall dress in a manner appropriate for the job in which they are receiving training, including any special protective gear and professional uniforms.
-The postsecondary program student dress code is consistent with industry standards as recommended by the program advisory committee and approved by the administration of Lake Technical Center.
+As stated in the Code of Student Conduct approved by the Lake Technical College Board of Directors, students who attend Lake Technical College shall dress in a manner appropriate for the job in which they are receiving training, including any special protective gear and professional uniforms.
+The postsecondary program student dress code is consistent with industry standards as recommended by the program advisory committee and approved by the administration of Lake Technical College.

-All EMS students will strictly follow the uniform code while attending classroom, clinical, or field internship, Failure to present a professional appearance will result in dismissal from the day's activity and an unexcused absence.
+All EMS students will strictly follow the uniform code while attending classroom, clinical, and field internship.
+Failure to present a professional appearance will result in dismissal from the day's activity and an unexcused absence.